 Stroke-Path Animation Explained

-In this tutorial you will learn how to create a line animation in SVGator for self-drawing and self-erasing effects.
+In this tutorial, you will learn how to animate the Stroke Offset property in SVGator and how to create a self-drawing or self-erasing effect.

 You will find a written version of this tutorial below.

-In this video, I will show you how to create a simple stroke path animation with the help of this download icon.
+In this video, I will show you how to create a simple stroke offset animation with the help of this download icon.

 Now let's jump back to zero and hit play for a quick preview.
 The line is drawing itself from the bottom to the top.
 But I actually wanted it to happen the other way around.
 I want the line to start at the top and go to the bottom.
 The quick and easy way to do that is to switch the position of the starting point with the position of the endpoint.
 We need to select the Node tool, so we can work with the points of the line: